lydiab-mayer/modelling-malaria-combination-interventions/README.md

 3 Telethon Kids Institute, Nedlands, WA, Australia
 4 Medicines for Malaria Venture, Geneva, Switzerland
 5 Centre for Child Health Research, The University of Western Australia, Perth, WA, Australia

-* Correspondence to:
-Prof Melissa A Penny
+Correspondence to: Prof Melissa A Penny, melissa.penny@telethonkids.org.au
-melissa.penny@telethonkids.org.au

 In this study, we combined an individual-based malaria transmission model (https://github.com/SwissTPH/openmalaria/wiki) with explicit models of intervention dynamics for a range of hypothetical malaria prevention therapeutics.
 We used these models to estimate the impact of combining new therapeutics with seasonal malaria chemoprevention in children under five years old.